On average your neighbors pay $70 a month.See Your Rates

 Last year, 6,352 people used QuoteWizard to compare auto insurance quotes in San Francisco, CA from multiple companies to find the lowest rates.

-This is our list of the most common car insurance companies reported by QuoteWizard users in San Francisco, CA last year when they requested a quote.
+This is our list of the most common car insurance companies reported by QuoteWizard users in San Francisco, California last year when they requested a quote.

 Other popular San Francisco car insurance companies: Nationwide, Mercury, Country Financial, MetLife, Safeco, American Family, USAA, Allied, and California Farm Bureau.

-These are the most common car makes and models owned by San Francisco drivers requesting quotes through QuoteWizard last year.
+These are the most common car makes and models owned by San Francisco, CA drivers requesting quotes through QuoteWizard last year.

 San Francisco, California drivers are required follow the 15/30/5 minimum liability coverage rule.
 This rule states that policies must include at least: